 Businesses that seek to stay ahead of the curve on this issue are taking steps to enhance their independent contractor compliance.
-Pepper Hamilton’s multi-disciplinary Independent Contractor Compliance practice affords businesses alternative compliance solutions, including restructuring, re-documenting, reclassifying, and redistributing contingent workers.
-Using IC Diagnostics™ and proprietary tools, such as Pepper’s 48 Factors-Plus analysis and its IC Compliance Scale™, Pepper’s two dozen labor, tax, and employee benefit lawyers in its IC Compliance practice group are able to elevate a company’s level of compliance and minimize or eliminate exposure to varied forms of misclassification liability.
+The publisher’s independent contractor compliance practice approach affords businesses alternative compliance solutions, including restructuring, re-documenting, reclassifying, and redistributing contingent workers.
+Using a process such as IC Diagnostics™ and tools, such as the 48 Factors-Plus analysis and the IC Compliance Scale™, the publisher is able to elevate a company’s level of compliance and minimize or eliminate exposure to varied forms of misclassification liability.

 Written by Richard Reibstein.